 Mindflash is able to integrate with various Identity Providers (IDP) via the SAML authentication approach.
 Mindflash will take on the role of the Service Provider (SP), which can initiate authenticate requests to the IDP to validate a user in a remote system in order to log them into their Mindflash account.
 This process is also known as Single Sign On (SSO).

 The account owner(s) must have a valid and functional IDP such as OKTA, Salesforce, Microsoft Azure, G Suite (formerly called Google Apps) Feide, etc. Custom IDP’s are acceptable as long as the IDP conforms to the SAML 2.0 standard.

-Once all requirements are met, the account owner must contact Mindflash customer support to begin the process of setting up SAML integration.
-Please have all of the following information available before contacting customer support:
+Once all requirements are met, the account owner must contact their Mindflash Customer Success Manager or customer support (email@example.com) to begin the process of setting up SAML integration.
+Please have all of the following information available before contacting your CSM or customer support: